Employment conditions and protections

 Minimum Wage Act 1983, s 8

-For information on how to contact labour inspectors, see: “Where to go for more support” at the bottom of this page.
+For information on how to contact labour inspectors, see: “Where to go for more support”.

 Wages for care and support workers